eBay/akutan/docs/central_log_arch.md

   - Modest write rates (10K-100K writes per second), and
   - Supporting hard-to-partition queries (such as SQL, graphs).

-We explored this problem through our *Beam* prototypes.
+We explored this problem through our *Akutan* prototypes.
 We first built an in-memory key-value store from scratch \[11\], then iterated to a disk-based property graph \[12\], then to a knowledge graph \[13\].